geerlingguy/ansible-role-nginx/README.md

 The keepalive timeout.
 Should be set higher (10s+) if you have more polling-style traffic (AJAX-powered sites especially), or lower (<10s) if you have a site where most users visit a few pages and don't send any further requests.

+    nginx_proxy_cache_path: ""

+Set as the `proxy_cache_path` directive in the `nginx.conf` file.
+By default, this will not be configured (if left as an empty string), but if you wish to use Nginx as a reverse proxy, you can set this to a valid value (e.g. `"/var/cache/nginx keys_zone=cache:32m"`) to use Nginx's cache (further proxy configuration can be done in individual server configurations).

 ## Dependencies

 None.